 Would you be happy to receive a business proposal or partnership request addressing you with "Yo"?
 So does your recipient.

-If you're writing to Jessica, don't take a responsibility to call her Jess.
+If you're writing to Jessica, don't make the assumption of calling her Jess.
 At the same time, if she signs off with Jess, you should also address her that way.

 To Whom It May Concern,

-This email greeting sounds too cold and archaic.
+This email greeting sounds has become cold and outdated.
 It also feels like you have no idea who you're writing to and why you're doing it at all.
-There's a good chance a person who opens such email assumes it doesn't concern them.

 Just like with "To Whom It May Concern," this salutation is a way too formal.
 Plus it's extremely generic.
 Such an email greeting proves that you haven't done your research to find out who the recipient actually is.